1102 Tower Avenue,

 There used to be a nursery downstairs complete with a merry-go-round and sand piles.

-Inside, elaborate renaissance relief throughout, marble stairs and floors in the massive two-story balcony were designed by C.W. and George Rapp.
+Inside, elaborate French Renaissance style relief throughout, marble stairs and floors in the massive two-story balcony were designed by noted architectural firm Rapp & Rapp (C.W. and George Rapp).

 Broken plaster lies on the floor beneath a private balcony, leaving only rusted exposed mesh in front of the once-ornate box.
 Seats are all the stage and bird droppings are all over the stairways.